Ernest Cushing Richardson: Early life and education

 Richardson was born into a middle-class family in Woburn, Massachusetts.
 His father, James Cushing, and mother, Lydia Bartlett Taylor Richardson, were of English descent.
 As a child, Ernest has been described as athletic.
 He was most passionate about baseball, ice skating and hiking and continued to enjoy them throughout his life.

 Richardson began his higher education at Amherst College in September 1876.
 To support his studies financially he worked as a student assistant in the library and also as a pin-setter for a local bowling alley.
 He also applied for and received scholarships, which he "...secured by virtue of a good academic record and seriousness of purpose."
-During Richardson's first year at Amherst, Melville Dewey was an assistant librarian.
+During Richardson's first year at Amherst, Melvil Dewey was an assistant librarian.
 Dewey was followed by W.S.
 Biscoe, who worked with Dewey on the Dewey Decimal System.
 It has been suggested by Lewis C. Branscomb, Richardson's primary biographer, that these librarians influenced Richardson in his enthusiasm for classification methods.

 Richardson was promoted to assistant librarian at Amherst during his senior year.
 Throughout his academic career he maintained a good grade-point average, so that when he graduated on July 2, 1880, he did so with Phi Beta Kappa honors.